biansy000/GarmentCodeRC/ReadMe.md

 # GarmentCodeRC: A Slightly Enhanced Version of GarmentCode for [ChatGarment](https://chatgarment.github.io/).

-GarmentCodeRC is a refined version of the original [GarmentCode](https://github.com/maria-korosteleva/GarmentCode), with added support for openfront garments & tighter pants & high-wist garments.
+GarmentCodeRC is a refined version of the original [GarmentCode](https://github.com/maria-korosteleva/GarmentCode), with added support for openfront garments & tighter pants & high-waist garments.
 It is used in [ChatGarment](https://chatgarment.github.io/).

 Install and run GarmentCodeRC just as the original [GarmentCode](https://github.com/maria-korosteleva/GarmentCode).
 For detailed instructions, refer to the README.md file from the original repository below.